dekoza/mtgpl/docs/_sources/STX.rst.txt

 :mtgtip:`Elemental Expressionist<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/7/4/7473db42-905b-4fda-af8c-fd24d906b642.jpg?1617583490|https://scryfall.com/card/stx/181/elemental-expressionist?utm_source=api>`
    Magecraft — Whenever you cast or copy an instant or sorcery spell, choose target creature you control.
-Until end of turn, it gains "If this creature would leave the battlefield, exile it instead of putting it anywhere else" and "When you exile this creature, create a 4/4 blue and red Elemental creature token."
+Until end of turn, it gains "If this creature would leave the battlefield, exile it instead of putting it anywhere else" and "When this creature is put into exile, create a 4/4 blue and red Elemental creature token."
 (Each instance of that ability triggers separately.)

 :mtgtip:`Elemental Masterpiece<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/3/4331a7a6-e98e-4517-b0f9-ace379426a94.jpg?1617225898|https://scryfall.com/card/stx/182/elemental-masterpiece?utm_source=api>`